lshtm-genomics/omics-course/docs/other-omics/eqtl.md

 ![](../img/eqtl_1.png)

-In the diagram below we can see ploted the expression levels of the samples with the different SNPs and the frequency of appearance of these SNPs.
+In the diagram below we can see plotted the expression levels of the samples with the different SNPs and the frequency of appearance of these SNPs.
 Therefore, both polymorphisms (AG and AA alleles) will be associated with the underexpression of the gene studied compared to the reference allele (GG).
 Thereby, these SNPs could be considered as eQTLs.

 ![](../img/eqtl_2.png)